Connect with us

 By weeding out land crooks, the government hopes to maximise tax revenues by managing registration and rate billings.
 It also hopes to bring to an end the construction of homes on riparian zones, road reserves, or below high voltage power lines and on sewer lines.

-The Land ministry had earlier blamed property developers for using shortcuts in procuring survey services with a clear intent to corrupt the process to save some money
+The Land Ministry had earlier blamed property developers for using shortcuts in procuring survey services with a clear intent to corrupt the process to save some money

-“We are aware of a cartel which has membership of government officials, land crooks as well as crooked lawyers who ‘legalise’ cases of outright fraud in land transactions,” said a Lands ministry official.
+“We are aware of a cartel which has a membership of government officials, land crooks as well as crooked lawyers who ‘legalise’ cases of outright fraud in land transactions,” said a Lands ministry official.

 The scam, which is spread across the country, has also left a trail of victims whose parcels of land have been illegally subdivided and sold off to unsuspecting buyers.